dasch-swiss/dsp-ui-lib/docs/how-to-use/search/index.md

 ## Installation

-DspSearchModule is part of @dasch-swiss/dsp-ui, follow [the installation guide](/developers/dsp-ui/documentation/#installation).
+DspSearchModule is part of @dasch-swiss/dsp-ui, follow [the installation guide](/how-to-use/getting-started/).

 ## Components

 This module contains various components to search.
-The main component is the kui-search-panel, which contains the kui-fulltext-search, kui-extended-search and kui-expert-search.
-All of them can be used standalone or in combination in kui-search-panel.
+The main component is the dsp-search-panel, which contains the dsp-fulltext-search, dsp-extended-search and dsp-expert-search.
+All of them can be used standalone or in combination in dsp-search-panel.

 ### [Search panel](/developers/dsp-ui/documentation/search/search-panel)

 Fully customizable panel.
-You can set the following parameters in kui-search-panel:
+You can set the following parameters in dsp-search-panel:

 - route: string; url-route for search results
 - filterbyproject: string; project iri to limit search results by project